Former Nigeria star Mikel retires from football

 One of Premier League football's most confusing signings saw Mikel initially signing for Manchester United in 2005, a year when he won the Silver Ball at the Under-20 World Cup, before later saying he was pressured to do so - having signed just days after turning 18 against "my own free will".

-He ultimately joined Chelsea the following year, staying until 2017 whereupon he played for Chinese side Tianjin TEDA and Turkish club Trabzonspor before spells in the Championship with Middlesbrough and Stoke City.
+He ultimately joined Chelsea the following year, staying until 2017 whereupon he played for Chinese side Tianjin Teda and Turkish club Trabzonspor before spells in the Championship with Middlesbrough and Stoke City.

 "All of this would not have been possible without the unwavering support of my family, managers, clubs, coaches, team-mates and most importantly my ever-loyal fans," he added.